Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts: Explanation of Test-Time Ensembling

 \section{Explanation of Test-Time Ensembling}

-We present the detailed procedures of \textit{test-time ensembling} (TTE) in \cref{alg:tte}, using ViT-B/16 ($224\times 224$ resolution) as the backbone model.
+We present the detailed procedures of \textit{test-time ensembling} (TTE) in \Cref{alg:tte}, using ViT-B/16 ($224\times 224$ resolution) as the backbone model.
 The highlighted lines denote the additional steps introduced by TTE.
-Traditionally, an image is first resized and center-cropped, and then split into patches before being fed into the Transformer model.
-However, this conventional approach inevitably leads to the segmentation of important patterns across different patches, thus impeding the generalization.
+Conventionally, an image is first resized and center-cropped, and then split into patches before being fed into the Transformer model.
+However, this approach inevitably leads to the segmentation of important patterns across different patches, thus impeding the generalization.
 By employing diverse croppings, patterns that might be segmented in one cropping will be preserved in another.
 It is crucial to emphasize that the expanded size $e$ should not be a multiple of the patch size $16$; otherwise, the five cropped images will share a significant portion of the same patches, rendering the expected diversity unattainable.
 In \algo, we default to set $e=24$.
-Furthermore, we conduct a comparison of different expanded sizes and report the results in \cref{fig:expand_size}.
+Furthermore, we conduct a comparison of different expanded sizes and report the results in \Cref{fig:expand_size}.
+Aside from TTE, we explore other augmentation techniques such as TTE + Flipping or Random Augmentations \citep{he2016deep} multiple times.
+The results in \Cref{table:augmentation_method} demonstrate that TTE is more effective than other augmentation methods.